binarypie/problems/don_munro/README.md

    While Python seems to handle precision of large values, there is an issue with max recurrsion depth being reached.
 This is left as a know vulnerability at this time.

+### Essay Monkey

+The essay Monkey should be considered a work in progress at this time with apologies (but no excuse) as time lines and previous commitments make it look like this may not be completed before the interview tomorrow AM.
+There are 3 other solutions here but I though I'd try this one as well given the substring and subsequence problems are similar.